jegarin/sigmoidal_datascience_projects/README.md

 # Rodrigo Jikal
 <sub>*Data Science Student* at Sigmoidalr</sub>

 Aspiring to learn Data Science with Python in order to better understand data around my work.
-I believe that with the hability to analyze data and explain the insights with a great storytelling.
-Therefore my colleagues can broad their vision about how our business works.
+I believe that with the hability to analyze data and explain the insights with a great storytelling can expand their vision about how our business works.

 **Background in:** Javascript